simon-panek/code-401-dotnet-prework/code-challenges.md

 ## Problem 1: Array Max Result

 #### Problem Statement
-Given an array select the number that will give you the maximum result
+Given an array select a number that exists, and output the computated "score".
+The method you create should take in both an array of integers and the integer the user selected.

+Create a Console application that requests 5 numbers between 1-10.
+Output the array to the console and Ask the user to select a number.
+After the selection, output the "score" of the number chosen.

 #### Selection and Scoring Algorithm
 You can select any number from the list, however your scoring will be depend on the frequency of that number in the list.
 E.g for [2,2,3,5,4] if you pick 2 your score will be 4 (2 * 2) but if you pick 5 your score will be 5 (5 * 1)

 #### Input Format
-An array of integers
+An array of integers, and the number chosen.

 #### Sample Input
-[6,4,1,1,3]
+[6,4,4,1,3] , 4

 #### Sample Output
-6
+16

 #### Readme
 Your readme should contain basic information outlining the requirements for the challenge